tregismoreira/firebase-auth-generate-token/README.md

 # Firebase Auth Generate Token

-This is a very simple CLI written in NodeJs to generate the Firebase access token from email and password.
+This is a very simple NodeJs script to generate the Firebase access token from email and password.

 ## Getting Started